Valley City State University

-The Department of Technology at Valley City State University is seeking a full time, tenure-track or special appointment faculty member to join the team.
+The department of Kinesiology and Human Performance at Valley City State University is seeking a full time, tenure-track faculty member to join the team.

-The primary responsibility of this position is to teach online courses as part of the Physical Education and Health Education degree program.
+The primary responsibility of this position is to teach courses as part of the Physical Education and Health Education degree program.
 Many of these courses will also include students from Exercise Science and Sport Management and Athletic Training.

 • Recruiting and advising a diverse student population.

 • Coordination and supervision of off campus practicum experiences.